DerBrunoIR/WildcardPaths/README.md

 # WildcardPaths
 ## about
 Hello, this is a small project of mine i wanted to share.
+\
-I dont like the unix command find because of his large amount of options that i've always to lookup.
+I dont like the unix command **find** because of his large amount of options that i've always to lookup.
-Those are in my opinion just overkill, if you just want to get file paths for certain files that match a simple pattern.
+Those are in my opinion just overkill, if you just want to get file paths for files whose name match a simple pattern.
 I developed this little cli application to help me.
 It's not perfect but perhaps your are excited.

 # what is this project about?
 An example query:
 ```